Man accused of killing four UI students agrees to be extradited to Idaho in Pennsylvania hearing

 "He believes he is going to be exonerated," LaBar said of Kohberger to host Savannah Guthrie.

 Maj.
 Christopher Paris of the Pennsylvania State Police told reporters after the hearing that 50 "tactical assets" were involved in the arrest in the early hours of Dec.
-30. Police broke multiple windows and doors to enter the house, Paris said, where Kohberger was with his mother and father.
+30. Police broke multiple windows and doors to enter the house, where Kohberger was with his mother and father, Paris said, adding that

 The FBI processed the scene.